MicrosoftDocs/architecture-center/docs/industries/healthcare/healthcare-ai-blueprint-content.md

 ### Ingesting training data

 With the blueprint installed and all services working properly, the data to be analyzed can be ingested.
 100,000 patient [records are available for ingest](/azure/security/blueprints/azure-health?WT.mc_id=ms-docs-dastarr#ingest) and working with the model.
-Ingesting patient records is the first step in the using [Azure Machine Learning Studio](/azure/machine-learning/studio/what-is-ml-studio?WT.mc_id=ms-docs-dastarr) to run the patient length of stay experiment as shown below.
+Ingesting patient records is the first step in the using [Azure Machine Learning Studio](/azure/machine-learning/studio/what-is-ml-studio?WT.mc_id=ms-docs-dastarr) to run the patient length of stay experiment, as shown in the following image.

 ![Ingest](./images/healthcare-ai-blueprint/ingest.png)